samjulien/blog/_posts/2018-06-01-upgrade-your-angularjs-authentication.markdown

 constructor(private http: HttpClient) { }
 ```

 You should now see that TypeScript is griping about all of the instances of `.then`.
 That’s because HttpClient returns observables instead of promises.
 One strategy that I’ve found very helpful in ngUpgrade is not trying to tackle observables right off the bat.
-I love observables, but when you’re in a real world production application, it doesn’t always work to go immediately to observables.
+I love observables, but when you’re in a real-world production application, it doesn’t always work to go immediately to observables.
 Thinking reactively is a brand new pattern for most folks, and sometimes you need to ease your way there.
 You can do this by converting observables to promises, making sure everything is working, and then refactoring the promises back to observables down the road.
 That’s what we’re going to do here, just for the sake of a practical example.

 Add these imports to the top of the file: